This is part 3 of a 3-part series about the ConvertKit email editor:

 Image galleries

-You can now showcase a curated gallery of images in your broadcast!
+Showcase a curated gallery of images in your email!
 This feature is very similar to image galleries on landing pages.

 Select 'Gallery' from the content block menu, and populate the placeholders with images of your choosing: